✓ Updated May 2026

 Beyond the famous gardens, what's a truly unique Suzhou experience I shouldn't miss?

-What's a local Suzhou dish I absolutely have to try, and where can I find an authentic version?
+Are there any specific Suzhou dishes I absolutely have to try, and where can I find the best ones?

 What is the cheapest month to visit Suzhou, China?